Series Review: Is this series worth your time? Does it get better as the novels progress? Or does it get worse? Find out below:

 If you haven’t heard of We Were Liars, you were probably living under a rock for most of 2014.
 But in all honesty, it’s ok if you haven’t–I actually stumbled upon it by accident and then discovered that people have been raving about it for the last 7 months.
 So I put it on hold and had to wait a very long time to get it and by the time I did, it had won the 2014 Goodreads Award for Best Young Adult Fiction.
 So when I finally picked it up, I was excited to read it to see what all the fuss was about.

-BUT that doesn’t mean that We Were Liars isn’t a great read–because it is!
-And it you have never read a mystery or rebuilding the past type of book, this is a great one to read!
+If you have never read a book with an unreliable narrator or a rebuilding the past type of book, I think this is a great one to get your feet wet with!